kenigbolo/network-speed/README.md

 The checkUploadSpeed sends a randomly generated `20 kilobytes` data stream to a given server endpoint and uses that to calculate the speed.
 It accepts only one argument in the form of a JavaScipt object

 1. The `options` argument - This refers to the needed arguments in making a http request in node.
 The signature is as follows
+2. The `fileSizeInBytes` - This refers to the size of the file to be uploaded.
+The file size is required to be of type `Number` and should always be in `Bytes`.

 ```
 const options = {